PsyChiLin/EFAshiny/README.md

 #### 2. Data Input

-The data sets that required the implementations of EFA are typically in a wide format, i.e., one observation per row.<br /> They are composed of a set of responses in one or more psychometric tests (e.g. 10, 20, 30 items) in Likert scale (e.g. 3, 4, 5, 7).<br /> In the `Data Input` tab, users can upload the data.
+The data sets that required the implementations of EFA are typically in a wide format, i.e., one observation per row.<br /> They are composed of a set of responses in one or more psychometric tests in Likert scale.<br /> In the `Data Input` tab, users can upload the data.

 -   **Upload data-file**: Users can upload their data by browsing their computer.
 -   **Data Format**: Two kinds of data can be uploaded, including csv and txt.